ONSdigital/sdx-deliver/README.md

 The sdx-deliver is flask application made up of **five** endpoints.
 As a request is made to the service, metadata is extracted and the data is then stored within the google bucket.
-The metadata is used to construct a PubSub message to: `dap-topic` to notify DAP that a new submission is in the bucket.
+The metadata is used to construct a PubSub message to: `dap-topic`.
+This notifies DAP that a new submission is in the bucket.

-##### note:

-deliver runs within the kubernetes cluster and utilises a `kubernetes service`.This assigns the service with an IP address and DNS name exposing it to the other services.

 ## Getting started
 Install requirements: